-Behaviors chart are one of today’s fastest and simplest instruments for behavioral modification.
+Behaviours chart are one of today’s fastest and simplest instruments for behavioural modification.
 Most kids enjoy these reward charts offering instant feedback.
 It’s also meant to assist them remain on track.

 Bear in mind that the objective of conduct charts is not to make your children embarrassed or shameful.
 Hearing a declaration like, “You have only one sticker and your sister has five,” will not encourage your kid to change their conduct and do better in the future.
-A behavior chart’s goal is to slowly strengthen expected behaviors and remove the back-and-forth argument that comes from debating unwanted behaviors.
+A behaviour chart’s goal is to slowly strengthen expected behaviours and remove the back-and-forth argument that comes from debating unwanted behaviours.

-The excellent news is, there are measures you can take to produce a graph of conduct that provides a behavior-forming tool to your family.
+The excellent news is, there are measures you can take to produce a graph of conduct that provides a behaviour-forming tool to your family.
 Here are some tips to assist you do this.

 Make known the desired conduct